Thailand is truly blessed when it comes to beaches.

 Situated in the Sirinat National Park this is a nice beach that makes the list partly due to its location right by the international airport on Phuket.

-It is a perfect place to unwind with your family after a long flight and will give you your first taste of life on a Thai beach.
+It is a very quiet beach in Phuket and the perfect place to unwind with your family after a long flight and will give you your first taste of life on a Thai beach.

-The beach is wide with soft sands but the sea was not as inviting as at some other beaches, we saw one of the most spectacular sunsets of our whole trip whilst eating dinner at a beachfront restaurant.
+The beach is wide with soft sand and the sea is inviting.
+We saw one of the most spectacular sunsets of our whole trip whilst eating dinner at a beachfront restaurant.

-Nai Yang a fairly low key town but has a plentiful supply of restaurants, street food and travel services to get you on your way to more adventures.
+Nai Yang is a fairly low key town but has a plentiful supply of restaurants, street food and travel services to get you on your way to more adventures.
+There are a few nice beach resorts here.

-It is livelier than most of the beaches that have made this list but remains family friendly and is a far better option than places like Patong Beach.
+Bangtao is livelier than most of the beaches that have made this list but remains family-friendly and is a far better option than places like Patong Beach or Kata Beach should you be planning a vacation to Phuket.

 Phrae Ae Beach – Koh Lanta